 Get-ADUser -Identity "username" -Properties LastLogon

-PowerShell Command to find User Last Logon time
+Find User Last Logon time using PowerShell

-PowerShell Command to find User Last Logon time
+Find User Last Logon time using PowerShell

 When you run the above command, notice that Lastlogon value is in a different format.
 It’s in a timestamp format and you need to convert the value to a readable format.
 Use the below command to convert the value to normal time.
 Do not forget to replace the user name with your username.